leighs-hammer/rural/README.md

 # rural
-Currently under development, a country helper for js apps neededin to normalize or use a standard base to get, ISO codes, currencies, capitals and potentially more localised data such as states etc.
+Currently under development, a country helper module for js apps neededin to normalize or use a standard base to get, ISO codes, currencies, capitals and potentially more localised data such as states etc.

 Why use a module over a lookup service?
 As these are effectively JSON data sets, the return is fast and with out network latency of look up services external to the project.

+## Notes on Requirements

+Built using ES6 `import X from X` if your project isnt running something like Babel or a Webpack loader to allow access to next gen syntax, you will be facing some hell with this module.
+We are awaiting raw support in node at present, and of course global adoption! :)

+## Roadmaps

+### V 0.2+
+Include full country data Set for availability.

+### V 0.3+
+Crowd sourced data managemnt for compilation, via example site.

+### V 0.4
+Additional functions added for currenct support.

 # Get Started